Eryo-iPython/RECLoss/README.md

 You can evaluate a trained model using evalu.py, the pretrained weights are available in the 'models' file.

 ## Acknowledgements
-Thanks to [RAFT](https://github.com/princeton-vl/RAFT/tree/master), [GMA](https://github.com/zacjiang/GMA), [GMFlow](https://github.com/haofeixu/gmflow) for providing awesome repositories!
+Thanks to [RAFT](https://github.com/princeton-vl/RAFT/tree/master), [GMA](https://github.com/zacjiang/GMA), [GMFlow](https://github.com/haofeixu/gmflow) for providing awesome repos!
 This has been a great help to us on this project!